Humber River Health’s Command Centre Generation 2

 With the launch of Generation 2 of our Command Centre underway, we have introduced an evidence-based practice for tracking a patient’s early warning score called the National Early Warning Score (NEWS) 2.
 The NEWS 2 algorithm from the Royal College of Physicians, UK (2017)1, has been built directly into the vital sign monitors that a frontline nurse or care provider uses when monitoring the blood pressure, temperature, oxygen level and other vital signs of each patient.

-“Humber River Hospital is focused on high-reliability health care.
-We are implementing cutting-edge solutions through Generation 2 of our Command Centre to ensure that patients receive the highest quality of care in alignment with our values of Compassion, Professionalism and Respect,” says Barbara Collins, President and CEO, Humber River Hospital.
+“Humber River Health is focused on high-reliability health care.
+We are implementing cutting-edge solutions through Generation 2 of our Command Centre to ensure that patients receive the highest quality of care in alignment with our values of Compassion, Professionalism and Respect,” says Barbara Collins, President and CEO, Humber River Health.
 “It’s the type of care each of us would want for ourselves and our family members.”

 As vitals are uploaded into the monitor, a NEWS 2 score is displayed as well as recommendations for an actionable clinical response.
 It alerts nurses on the frontline to the frequency a patient’s vital signs should be monitored based on the score and provides indications for escalation of care.